PGDAI8036/CDAC-Nexus/README.md

 streamlit run main.py
 ```

+## License 📜

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributions 💡

 Each team member contributed to different aspects of the project, from backend development to frontend design and performance testing.